8.4 Overall Score

 Poor credit can diminish your opportunities in life, including home and car purchases, loan requests, credit card applications, and even new employment.
 Credit Repair companies are designed to improve your credit scores in a timely manner by removing negative items and questionable information from credit reports.
 This removal process is typically known for allowing those with bad credit scores to have a second chance.
 Although credit repair can be done without the assistance of a credit repair company, the results may vary.
 Be cautious of companies that promise unrealistic credit repair results.
 Keep in mind that the best credit repair companies have organized methods and strategies that are clearly explained to potential customers.

 Doing your own credit repair industry research on each top repair company can prove beneficial before meeting with company-specific representatives.
 With research, you have the opportunity to catch any irregular or dishonest proceedings from credit repair companies before you waste your time and money.
 Understanding how the credit repair process operates and how it affects your credit score is important.
-If you are suspicious of a credit repair company's services or actions, then you should not use its services or cancel services if you are already using them.
-Although many credit repair companies are reliable and trustworthy, it's important that you recognize the right red flags in order to avoid falling for those operating under illegal or illegitimate conditions.
+If you are suspicious of a company's repair services or actions, then you should not use its services or cancel services if you are already using them.
+Although many credit repair companies are reliable and trustworthy, it's important that you recognize the right red flags in order to avoid falling for those credit repair organizations that operate under illegal or illegitimate conditions.

 Credit repair companies provide services that can also be undertaken by individuals; however, many people choose to use credit repair companies over do-it-yourself credit repair because of the amount of time and energy that is needed to properly learn credit repair processes and file the correct legal paperwork.
 Credit repair can take time and significant dedication, which leads many individuals to credit repair company services.
 Most credit repair services include a credit report/credit history consultation, fixing credit report-related mistakes, searching for ways to get past legal restrictions to help raise a credit score, writing and sending good faith letters to lenders, monitoring credit, and even providing additional services such as identity theft protection, fraud notifications, tools to improve financial awareness, etc.

-Many credit repair companies also offer free credit consultations, work with more than one credit bureau to dispute negative items from credit reports, allow 24/7 access to an online portal to monitor your progress, easy access to customer service/credit repair expert help, and educational resources.
-Comparing services among multiple companies in the industry will help you determine which repair services can meet your credit needs.
+Many credit repair companies also offer free credit consultations, work with more than one of the three credit reporting agencies to dispute negative items from credit reports, allow 24/7 access to an online portal to monitor your progress, easy access to customer service/credit repair expert help, and educational credit resources.
+Comparing services among multiple credit repair organizations in the industry will help you determine which repair services can meet your credit needs.

 Many companies require either monthly payments or a pay-per-deletion fee, which means you will only pay for the items deleted on your credit reports.
 Some additional payments may be required, but researching what those fees are beforehand or if there are fees that will be applied can save you from unfortunate circumstances.
 It's important to also predict how much you are willing to pay for credit repair services.
 If you have a very poor credit score, then you might have to invest more money in credit repair services in order to get your credit where it needs to be.
 Fortunately, many credit repair companies offer a variety of services and credit repair plans with wide price ranges to choose from.
 Some credit repair companies even provide options for specialty credit repair services depending on your situation.
 The company you are considering should disclose all additional fees along with service/plan prices.